CelliesProjects/eStreamPlayer32/README.md

 # eStreamPlayer32

 An web-based esp32 playlist app to play webstreams and music from a lamp server.

-Based on ESP32-audioI2S, ESPAsyncWebServer and Reconnecting WebSocket.
-Plays MP3, icy and AAC streams.
-WIP.
+Based on ESP32-audioI2S, ESPAsyncWebServer and Reconnecting WebSocket.<br>Plays MP3, icy and AAC streams.

 ![interface](img/interface.png)
 ![screenshot](img/screenshot.png)

 ## Setup:

 1. Adjust your credentials in `wifi_setup.h`.
 2. Copy the php script to your music folder on the server.
 3. Change the following line in `index.htm` so it points to the script you just copied to your server: